tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 If one or more of these checks fail, then the delegated credential is deemed invalid.
 Clients and servers that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.

-If successful, the participant receiving the Certificate message uses the public key in the credential to verify the signature in the peer's CertificateVerify message.
+If successful, the participant receiving the Certificate message uses the public key in the DelegatedCredential.cred to verify the signature in the peer's Certificate Verify message.

 ## Certificate Requirements